 Narcotics for labor pain

-- Sometimes, you may be able to control your own pain relief by pushing a button that releases a fixed amount of medicine through the IV tube and into your body.
+Your provider gives you narcotics through a tube inserted into a vein (called an IV) or a shot you get in a muscle, like in the buttocks or thigh.
+If you get an IV, you may be able to control your own pain relief by pushing a button that releases a fixed amount of medicine through the IV into your body.

-- Pain relief can last between 2 and 6 hours, depending on how it's given.
+- Pain relief begins in minutes.
+It can last 2 to 6 hours, depending on how you get the medicine.

 - They help you rest without causing muscle weakness or lowering your ability to push.

-- If too much medication is used, it can temporarily slow down breathing for both mom and baby.
+- If you get too much, they can slow down breathing for both you and your baby.

 Most common questions

 An epidural is the most popular and effective kind of pain relief for labor.
 You get a needle with a small tube attached placed in your lower back.
 Medicine goes through the tube while you're in labor.
 It numbs your lower body so you can't feel the pain from your contractions.
 The medicine doesn't make you go to sleep, so you can be wide awake when your baby is born!